By Dr. Paul Jerard, E-RYT 500, YACEP

-We often talk about the benefits of Yoga exercises we enjoy in our daily life “off the mat.”
+We often talk about the benefits of daily Yoga exercises we enjoy in our daily life “off the mat.”
 However, there are also plenty of Yoga techniques we can do off the mat to make sure our practice improves!
-Here are some easy to incorporate exercises that will help deepen your daily Yoga practice.
+Most people don’t realize how easy it is to incorporate aspects of Yoga into daily life.
+We don’t have to be on a mat or chanting a mantra in an ashram to practice Yoga, and we could practice without making a show of it.
+Here are some easy techniques to add to your daily routine that will help deepen your practice.

-2) Practice your office Yoga exercises.
+Practice your daily Yoga exercises mentally in the office.
 Before getting up from your office chair to visit the photocopier, close your eyes for a moment and visualize yourself standing, reaching out with one hand to grasp the document, turning and striding towards the machine in one long, flowing movement.
 Practice moving your body as smoothly as possible during the day; this will create complete efficiency of motion.
 Mindful movements during the day make it simple to absorb yourself in your personal Yoga practice later.

-3) Improve your lung capacity with slow and deep diaphragmic breathing.
+Improve your overall health with slow and deep diaphragmatic breathing.
 Find a sound that acts as a natural metronome, such as your printer or the whooshing of a copy machine, or the clacking of subway cars.
 Practice breathing in all the way to your stomach for three clacks and out for three clacks, and adjust as your lung capacity improves.

 © Copyright – Aura Wellness Center – Publications Division